 The EU Regulation on Consumer Online Dispute Resolution enables clients who have a complaint about a service that they bought online to submit a complaint via an online form.
 Further information can be found at http://ec.europa.eu/consumers/odr/.

 The Paris Bar Association (Ordre des Avocats de Paris) provides various procedures for dispute resolution.
 Consumer mediation is free of charge, except for the expenses provided for in 3 ° and 4 ° of article R. 612-1 of the Consumer Code.
 Details of the procedures can be obtained from the Paris Bar at http://www.avocatparis.org (exercice de la profession/textes sur la profession/décret no.91-1197).
 You can contact directly Mr Jérôme Hercé, mediator of the legal profession, address: 22, rue de Londres - 75009 Paris, email: email@example.com - website: https://mediateur-consommation-avocat.fr.
 Alternatively, you can contact one of the two Mediators appointed by the Paris Bar (currently approved) to the following address: Mediator of the Paris Bar, 11, place Dauphine 75053 Paris cedex 01.

 Gowling WLG's office in Monaco operates as a "Société à Responsabilité Limitée" (SARL).
 Gowling WLG (Monaco) SARL is an affiliated business of Gowling WLG (UK) LLP.

-Provider of the website (gowlingwlg.com/en/united-kingdom/global-reach/germany) is Gowling WLG (UK) LLP, a limited liability partnership registered in England and Wales with registered number OC304378 and registered office address at 4 More London Riverside, London SE1 2AU.
+We practise law in Germany through Gowling WLG (UK) LLP, a limited liability partnership registered in the commercial register (Companies House) of England and Wales with registered number OC304378.
+Its registered office address is 4 More London Riverside, London SE1 2AU.